 Tabs | See tabs for Dust in the Wind |

 Fans of fingerpicking, add this classic to your repertoire if you haven’t already!
 Released in 1977 by American progressive rock group Kansas, “Dust in the Wind” is a sparse, spell-binding acoustic masterpiece.
-Heartfelt lyrics, beautifully intricate fingerstyle, befitting vocals make it a song for the ages.
+Heartfelt lyrics, beautifully intricate fingerstyle, and befitting vocals make it a song for the ages.

 The track is written in a standard meter of four beats per measure and is an excellent pick for intermediate and advanced players to take a crack at.
-The good news is once you’ve figured the chord progression and the basic fingerpicking pattern, it cycles throughout the song.
+The good news is once you’ve figured out the chord progression and the basic fingerpicking pattern, it cycles throughout the song.

 13. Whole Lotta Love by Led Zeppelin